ah-aydin/syscall-sm-cfi/README.md

 ## Prerequisites

 1. Install a rust stable toolchain: `rustup install stable`
-1. Install a rust nightly toolchain with the rust-src component: `rustup toolchain install nightly --component rust-src`
+2. Install a rust nightly toolchain with the rust-src component: `rustup toolchain install nightly --component rust-src`
-1. Install bpf-linker: `cargo install bpf-linker`
+3. Install bpf-linker: `cargo install bpf-linker`

 ## Project structure

 1. syscall_extractor
-    - extracts he syscall state machine from `.syscall` files found in `res` folder as `.json` files inside `res`.
+    - extracts the syscall state machine from `.syscall` files found in `res` folder as `.json`.
 The `.syscall` files are generated using `strace -o my_file.syscall my-binary`.
 2. syscalls
     - collection of common code that is used in `syscall-sm-cfi-e-bpf` and `syscall_extractor`.
     - fetches syscall state from the machine.